 In this exercise, we will do a Hartree-Fock calculation on an ethene molecule and look at some of the calculated wave functions (molecular orbitals, "MO") with corresponding energy eigenvalues.
 The calculated equilibrium geometry can be compared to experimental values.
 Further, we will calculate the vibrational spectrum of ethene, by finding the eigenvalues of the matrix of second derivatives of the energy with respect to atomic displacements.
 Calculated vibrational frequencies may also be compared with experiment.
 We will take a look at which vibrational movements that can be excited by incoming light, i.e. by the oscillating electric field of en electromagnetic wave.
-If time permits, you will end the exercise by looking at how ethene molecules may be linked together into long chains, forming so-called polyethene, whith is a common plastic material.
+We will touch upon naming conventions (nomenclature) and isomerism by replacing two H atoms by Cl atoms.
+If you want to, you may end the exercise by looking at how ethene molecules may be linked together into long chains, forming so-called polyethene, which is a common plastic material.